International Foundation Year

 Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by King's as one of your A levels.

 Must include grade A in Mathematics and Physics.
-NOTE: If you are taking linear A levels in England, you will be required to pass the practical endorsement in all science subjects
+Notes: If you are taking linear A-levels in England, you will be required to pass the practical endorsement in all Science subjects.
+This is with the exception of private candidates who are unable to take the practical component.
+We do not consider the EPQ at any point of the assessment process.

-Including 6,6,5 at Higher Level, and including grade 6 at Higher Level in Mathematics and Physics.
-The total point score of 35 includes TOK/EE.
-Note: IB students studying the new Maths curriculum would be required to study Analysis and Approaches at Higher Level to meet the subject requirement for this programme
+Must include grade 6 in Higher Level Mathematics and Physics.
+Notes: The total point score of 36 includes TOK/EE.
+IB students studying the new Mathematics curriculum would be required to study Mathematics - Analysis and Approaches at Higher Level to meet the Mathematics subject requirement for this programme.

 Course specific subject requirements are indicated in subject requirements above